 1. Light Golden

 Light Golden Retrievers have an easy, faded gold coat with a diffused warmth tint.
-They are now and again flawed for cream-coloured Goldens but remain inside perfect show requirements if not excessively diminished.
+They are now and again flawed for cream-colored Goldens but remain inside perfect show requirements if not excessively diminished.

 Best for: Families trying a softer, brighter look without going simply cream